weflex/product-development-guide/Readme.md

 Technical issues get reported to github issues with a report attached.
 Like bug reports, this report contains detailed information about how to reproduce the missing scenarios.
 Product manager is responsible for distinguishing bugs and technical issues and writing reports.
+Once reported, reporter should reference the github issue on related trello card(s) (if any).

 Technical issues applies same [fixing](#fixing-bugs) and [merging](#merging-bug-fixes) strategies with bugs.